siberianfox/tinygwiki/TinyG-Configuration.md

 $qv=2      - Verbose  - returns queue reports for every block queued to the planner buffer
 </pre>

+You can also get a manual queue report by sending [$qr](https://github.com/synthetos/TinyG/wiki/TinyG-Configuration#qr---queue-report)

 ### $QVH - Queue Report High Water Mark
 Set high-water mark for reporting.
 Set to 20 by default.
 This is a hidden setting and will not show up in $sys listings.